-- Strengthening human resource development and management systems to improve the recruitment and retention of qualified health workers
+- Strengthen human resource policies and management systems to improve the recruitment and retention of qualified health workers.

 In Malawi, we work with the Ministry of Health and National Local Government Finance Committee to support Malawi's Health Sector Strategic Plan.
 We are strengthening stewardship, coordination, planning and financial management to ensure the delivery of high quality public health services.
-We have supported the MoH to revitalise its most senior government committee, the Health Sector Working Group, which is now meeting on a quarterly basis to tackle priority health sector issues.
+Our guidance and support in analysing the 2015/2016 health sector budget contributed to enhanced democratic accountability at the parliamentary level.
+We also supported the Ministry of Health to revitalise its most senior government committee, the Health Sector Working Group, which is now meeting on a quarterly basis to tackle priority health sector issues.

 In India, our work with the Government in Odisha since 2008 has led to significant improvements in health outcomes.
 We have supported an expansion in health services, reforms to the management of human resources and the introduction of cash transfer schemes to target resources where they are most needed.
 Since 2007, the proportion of women giving birth in a facility has increased from 35 per cent to 82 per cent.
 The under-five mortality rate has dropped from 90 to 35 per 1,000 live births.

 Over 800 Village Health Committees in Nigeria effectively holding governments and service providers to account for better health services.

 Maternal mortality in Nepal dropped from 281/100,000 births in 2006 to 190/100,000 in 2014

 Better management of human resources in Odisha led to a 39% increase in the number of doctors over a five year period